 - This rule includes all types of convictions, not just convictions related to sex crimes.
 (For example, an offender who gets convicted of drug possession 12 years after their sex crime conviction would be ineligible.)
 Even a charge which wound up being dismissed could potentially render the offender ineligible.

-If both of these criteria are satisfied, the offender may file an application with the Superior Court of New Jersey, ideally with assistance from an experienced criminal defense lawyer, who will file a brief in the appropriate jurisdiction explaining why the offender is a suitable candidate for removal.
+If both of these criteria are satisfied, the offender may file an application with the Superior Court of New Jersey, ideally with assistance from an experienced criminal defense lawyer in Cape May, who will file a brief in the appropriate jurisdiction explaining why the offender is a suitable candidate for removal.
 This brief will be reviewed by the court, in addition to other important documentation like police reports, probation records (where applicable), and the judgment of conviction (finding of guilt).

 Courts are incredibly busy, and unfortunately it’s not realistic to expect a same-day or even same-week turnaround.
 Typically speaking, it takes a few months for the entire process to conclude.